-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 10.
-Describe documentary evidence (documents used as evidence of their contents, eg cheque, contract, letter); describe the rules applicable to the presentation of such evidence; identify documentary evidence in a given factual scenario, and decide with reasons whether such evidence would be admissible a, b, c, d, e, f, g Describes Ditto 11.
-Describe evidence generated by machines such as computers; describe the history of rules applicable to the presentation of such evidence; describe the rules currently applicable to the presentation of such evidence; identify machine-generated evidence in a given factual scenario, and decide with reasons whether such evidence would be admissible a, b, c, d, e, f, g Describes • Machine-generated evidence • History of approach to such evidence • Rules currently applicable (s 15 of Act 25 of 2002) Identifies machine-generated evidence in a factua scenario and applies correct rules thereto Ditto

-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 12.
-Describe the principles applicable to the weighing up of evidence at the end of a trial; critique some approaches favoured by courts; in a given factual scenario identify the applicable rule(s) to be applied, and apply same to the facts a, b, c, d, e, f, g Describes process of weighing up evidence at end of trial Critically analyses some tradtional approaches Identifies and applies correct rules from factual scenario Ditto
+T factual scenario, and decide with reasons applies correct rules whether such evidence would be admissible thereto 10.
+Describe documentary evidence (documents used as evidence of their contents, e.g. cheque, contract, letter); describe the rules applicable to the presentation of such evidence; identify documentary evidence in a given factual scenario, and decide with reasons whether such evidence would be admissible 11.
+Describe evidence generated by machines such as computers; describe the history of rules applicable to the presentation of such evidence; describe the rules currently applicable to the presentation of such evidence; identify machinegenerated evidence in a given factual scenario, and decide with reasons whether such evidence would be admissible a, b, c, d, e, f, g a, b, c, d, e, f, g Documentary evidence Rules relating to admission thereof Identifies documentary evidence in factual scenario and applies correct rules thereto Describes Machine-generated evidence History of approach to such evidence Rules currently applicable (s 15 of Act 25 of 2002) Identifies machine-generated evidence in a factual scenario and applies correct rules Ditto 12.
+Describe the principles applicable to the weighing up of evidence at the end of a trial; critique some approaches favoured by courts; in a given factual scenario identify the applicable rule(s) to be applied, and apply same to the facts a, b, c, d, e, f, g thereto Describes The process of weighing up evidence at end of trial Critically analyses some traditional approaches to weighing of evidence Identifies and applies correct rules from factual scenario Ditto